JustDeny/ConsoleChess/README.md

 It's a pretty simple game that has no graphic, so that it runs in console.
-Also the rules was simplified in order not to dive into the subject area andjust to attempt to implement the most part of my knowledge.
+Also rules was simplified in order not to dive into the subject area andjust to attempt to implement the most part of my knowledge.